 Expand on the tabs below for a summary of some of the information or click here which will take you to the main information and support page.

-The First Steps Cancer programme is an information and support session for patients who have been recently diagnosed with cancer.
-These sessions are held monthly in the Learning and Development building at Huddersfield Royal infirmary and offer advice and support on a varity of subjects such as diet, health and wellbeing.
+The First Steps Cancer programme offers information and support for patients who have been recently diagnosed with cancer which includes a variety of subjects such as diet, health and wellbeing.

 Our Health and Wellbeing Programme consists of three branches of support which are: